orkanylmz/toto-config-api/README.md

 The current architecture is deployed using the `smallest machine configurations` available in GCP for Redis, PostgreSQL and Cloud Run

+Cloud Run is configured to run `1` instances if not needed and scale to max `10`. (can be increased to max 1000)

+Each running container in Cloud Run has `512 MiB` Memory and `1 vCPU` and max `80` concurrent requests per container.

+With increasing these numbers we can easily handle more req/s according to our needs.

 Also, `authentication` is not implemented for simplicity.

 Current Configurations